We specialize in Innova Products.

 Below are a couple of our favorite long distance drivers.

-We recommend you carry 2 Star Boss, 1 G-Star Boss, and 2 G-Star Daedalus in your bag.
-Both are 13 speed discs, but their flight characteristics are quite different.
-And, Star-line and G-Star plastics help these two 13-speed distance drivers compliment each other by covering a wide varieties of shots.
+We recommend you carry 2 Star Boss, 1 G-Star Boss, 1 or 2 G-Star Shryke, and 2 G-Star Daedalus in your bag.
+All are 13 speed discs, but their flight characteristics are quite different.
+And, Star-line and G-Star plastics help these three 13-speed distance drivers compliment each other by covering a wide varieties of shots.

 HERE'S WHAT INNOVA SAYS ABOUT THE BOSS: